lspepinho/ViaProxyEaglercraft/README.md

-> Implementation of Eaglercraft of ViaProxy, that mean you can play ANY Minecraft servers from any versions and even bedrock servers in a web browser!
+> Implementation of Eaglercraft for ViaProxy, that mean you can play ANY Minecraft servers from any versions and even bedrock servers in a web browser!

 > YOU NEED TO HAVE A VALID MINECRAFT ACCOUNT (Java Or Bedrock), this fork doesn't have any cracked/offline support (and will never have it) for legal reasons.